 Rise up in the comments below and share how you think we could cure America and the world of this disease.

 This is part one of a Toilet Reads first series!
-Click here to read Part II of the Reboot Chronicles!
+Click here to read Episode II to of the Reboot Chronicles!

 Don’t forget to scroll to the bottom and subscribe for more Toilet Reads!